Many or all companies we feature compensate us. Compensation and editorial

 • Student loans aren’t generally discharged in bankruptcy.

-• Borrowing limits may not cover the full cost of education, meaning students also must borrow private student loans.
+• Borrowing limits may not cover the full education cost, meaning students must also borrow private student loans.

 • Fees can add to the cost of the loan.

-• Interest accrues while borrower is in school on Unsubsidized Loans.
+• Interest accrues on Unsubsidized Loans while the borrower is in school.

 • Borrowers cannot choose their loan servicer.